 Breaking the Stigma

-Lastly, educate yourself.
-Educate yourself so you can share your knowledge with others that have false judgements of the disorder.
+Lastly, educate yourself so you can share your knowledge with others who have false judgments of the disorder.
 If you are struggling with symptoms yourself, talk to a mental health professional.
-Even though living with bipolar disorder can become very manageable, it can definitely be scary at first and mental health professionals can help you obtain the proper treatment to learn how to cope with the disorder and live a positive, healthy life.
+Even though living with bipolar disorder can become very manageable, it can definitely be scary at first.
+Mental health professionals can help you obtain the proper treatments and prescribe medication for bipolar disorder to learn coping skills and live a healthy, positive life.